Grace over guilt

 • Extending grace in a culture accustomed to excess

-• Fostering communities of humility and hope where sin and pain is acknowledged and healed
+• Fostering communities of humility and hope where sin and pain are acknowledged and healed

 • Showing that true joy is not found in creative escape, but in Christ